Skip to main content

 After being awarded a grant from the American Association of University Women (AAUW), however, Nenadic is returning to her original research on understanding today’s proliferation of pornography and sexual violence and the role of technology in this development.

-The AAUW grant won by Nenadic assessed not only the quality of projects
+The AAUW grant won by Nenadic assessed not only the quality

 Congratulations to Clare Batty and Eric Sanday, who have been promoted to Associate Professor.
 5/8/13